MaMMoS-project/uppsala-data/README.md

 ## Contributing data

+Data contribution is not yet possible.
+This section will be updated once data can be accepted.

 ## Acknowledgements

 This software has been supported by the European Union’s Horizon Europe research and innovation programme under grant agreement No 101135546 [MaMMoS](https://mammos-project.github.io/).